tuhin47/Learning-Topis/README.md

+# Design Patterns in Java

-# Best practices are called as Design Patterns
+Best practices are called as Design Patterns

 ## Principles of Design Patterns

-1. Composition over inheretance is always preferred.
+- Composition over inheretance is always preferred.
-2. Code for interface not for implementation.
+- Code for interface not for implementation.

 ## Types of Design Patterns